zaynaqasim/DSA_Assignment3/README.md

 g++ -o sorting main.cpp -std=c++17 -O3 -march=native
 ```

----

-## 🧪 What the Program Does
+## What the Program Does

 When you run the program, it automatically:

-1. **Basic Functionality Test**
+### 1. Basic Functionality Test
 - Sorts a small sample array with each algorithm
 - Verifies correctness of each implementation

-2. **Performance Benchmarks**
+### 2. Performance Benchmarks
 - Tests arrays of sizes: 1K, 5K, 10K, 50K, 100K
 - Measures execution time for each algorithm
 - Uses random data with range [0, 10×size]

-3. **Distribution Tests**
+### 3. Distribution Tests
 - Tests on random, sorted, reverse, and duplicate-heavy data
 - Shows how each algorithm handles different patterns

-4. **Range Impact Analysis**
+### 4. Range Impact Analysis
 - Tests Counting Sort with small, medium, and large ranges
 - Demonstrates range sensitivity

 All results are displayed in the terminal with formatted tables.

----

-## 📊 Sample Output
+## Sample Output
 ```
 ======================================
   Non-Comparison Sorting Algorithms